 YES.
 This is now available.
 New Online Payment Information

 3. How do I open a new account?

-New account forms can be e-mailed to you if you call the office at 480-988-2731.
+You will need to fill out a domestic water agreement for house water and a irrigation agreement if you plan on irrigating.
+The forms are located in our forms section at the top of the page.
 There is a security deposit of $200 and a non-refundable connection fee of $25 to establish an account.

 4. How do I order a water meter for new construction?

 Call the office at 480-988-2731 and a staff member will come to your work site and generate an estimate for the cost of a new meter.
 We charge only our actual cost for new meters/installation.
 The amount is dependent upon how far the new meter will be from our water main and the underground work required to connect it.

 We do not take CAP water; all of our water is drawn from wells located around the district and processed at our plant on Valencia.

 6. How does irrigation work?